cunninghamp/EASTroubleshooter/README.md

-# Exchange Active Sync Troubleshooting Script
+# Exchange ActiveSync Troubleshooting Script

 EASTroubleshooter is a PowerShell script that helps you to troubleshoot Exchange ActiveSync device problems by collecting relevant information about a mailbox's configuration and device associations.